leasabus/aerolab-challenge/readme.md

-This challenge was builded for practice Typescript and ChakraUi
+This challenge was builded for practice Typescript and ChakraUi.
 Toolkit:
 -Typescript
 -React